 Welcome to my Blog

 Thank you for stopping by.
-This space is where I share research, reflections, and practical tools drawn from psychology and couples therapy.
+This space is where I share research, reflections, and practical tools drawn from my experience as a marriage and family therapist.

 Are you a couple looking for clarity?
 A professional curious about the science of relationships?
 Or simply someone interested in how love and resilience work?
 I’m glad you’ve found your way here.
+I can help with that.

-Each post is written with one goal in mind: to help you better understand yourself, your partner, and the hidden dynamics that shape connection.
+Each post is written with one goal in mind: to help you better understand yourself, your partner, and the hidden dynamics that shape human connection.

 Grab a coffee (or a notebook), explore what speaks to you, and take what’s useful back into your life and relationships.
 And if a post sparks a question, or makes you realize you could use more support, I’d love to hear from you.